-Grace Ly participates in the representation of public and private companies in a variety of transactional matters, including domestic and cross-border mergers and acquisitions, equity investments and divestitures.
+Grace Ly is an associate in Weil’s Corporate Department and is based in Silicon Valley.
+Grace participates in the representation of public and private companies in a variety of transactional matters, including domestic and cross-border mergers and acquisitions, equity investments and divestitures.

 - Claire’s Inc. in its prearranged chapter 11 cases involving the restructuring of more than $2 billion in funded debt, and a related rights offering

-- Genstar Capital in its acquisition of Ohio Transmission Corporation; in its sales of Pretium Packaging, LLC and ECM Industries, LLC; and in, together with TA Associates, the acquisition of Orion Advisor Solutions, following the merger of Orion and Brinker Capital
+- Genstar Capital in its acquisition of Ohio Transmission Corporation; its sales of Infinite Electronics, Inc., Pretium Packaging, LLC and ECM Industries, LLC; and, together with TA Associates, the acquisition of Orion Advisor Solutions, following the merger of Orion and Brinker Capital

 - The Gores Group in its sale of Elo Touch Solutions, Inc.

 - Gores Metropoulos II, Inc., a SPAC sponsored by Gores Metropoulos Sponsor II LLC (an affiliate of The Gores Group and Dean Metropoulos), in its $2.2 billion business combination with Sonder Holdings

 - Koshidaka Holdings Co., Ltd. in the U.S. aspects of its acquisition of Curves and Curves for Women II, L.C.